LoopKit/loopdocs/docs/loop-3/add-pump.md

     The Loop app and LoopDocs use these terms.
 For any supported Pod Type, select `All Omnipod Types` when choosing your pump.

     * **Omnipod Classic** is the older (Eros) pods (requires [RileyLink](../build/rileylink.md){: target="_blank" } compatible device to Loop)
-    * **Omnipod DASH** is the newer BLE pods (phone talks directly to pod - no extra device needed to Loop)
+    * The next two Pod types are BLE pods - no extra device needed
+        * **Omnipod DASH** is the first version of Insulet BLE pods
-    * **Omnipod 5** is not yet supported in the release code but when it is, it will be included with the `All Omnipod Types` selection
+        * **Omnipod 5** is not yet supported in the released code but when it is, it will be included when selecting a Pod Type

 - - -